-On April 7, 2022, the Company completed a non-brokered private placement pursuant to which the Company has issued a total of 6,154,615 common shares at a price of \$0.065 per share for gross proceeds of \$400,050 (the "Private Placement").
+On April 7, 2022, the Company completed a non-brokered private placement pursuant to which the Company has issued a total of 6,154,615 common shares at a price of \$0.065 per share for gross proceeds of \$400,050.
 Share issuance costs related to the private placement were \$20,475.

-Certain insiders of the Company subscribed for a total of 2,307,693 common shares pursuant to the Private Placement.
-The issuance of shares to each insider constitutes a related-party transaction within the meaning of Multi-Lateral Instrument 61-101 - Protection of Minority Security Holders in Special Transactions ("MI 61-101").
+Certain insiders of the Company subscribed for a total of 2,307,693 common shares pursuant to the private placement.
+The issuance of shares to each insider constitutes a related-party transaction within the meaning of MI 61-101.